AndyHalse/TPR-Max/replit.md

-# VisiGate Pro - Visitor Management System
+# TPR Max - Visitor Management System

 ## Overview
-VisiGate Pro is a cloud-based Software-as-a-Service (SAAS) visitor management system designed to efficiently manage visitors, contractors, and staff.
+TPR Max is a cloud-based Software-as-a-Service (SAAS) visitor management system designed to efficiently manage visitors, contractors, and staff.
 It generates standardized ID passes with unique QR codes for tracking and security.
 The system features a modern glassmorphism UI, an intuitive kiosk-style check-in interface, and comprehensive administrative dashboards.
 Built on a multi-tenant architecture (React, Express, PostgreSQL), it ensures data isolation for each company, aiming to provide an enterprise-grade, stable, and secure visitor management solution.

 ## User Preferences
 Preferred communication style: Simple, everyday language.